-These practices are use by Purchasing to promote competition and ensure that all purchases comply with the University’s Bidding Requirements .
+The following practices are used by Purchasing to promote competition and ensure that all purchases comply with the University’s Bidding Requirements .
 The rules vary depending on the dollar value of the transaction, but the principles should be employed whenever University’s funds are to be used.

 The following guidelines are included primarily to give our customers a better understanding of the process and to better facilitate communication and collaboration.
 If you choose to select the supplier and obtain quotes without assistance from Purchasing, this section should serve as a guide or checklist.

-When a Strategic Partner exists for the commodity or service being sought it is important and Purchasing strongly recommends their use.
-Strategic Partners are pre-qualified and choosing to use one will eliminate the time consuming processes of due diligence; selecting suppliers and preparing and evaluation of bids.
+When a Preferred Supplier exists for the commodity or service being sought it is important and Purchasing strongly recommends their use.
+Preferred Suppliers are pre-qualified and choosing to use one may streamline the time consuming processes of due diligence; selecting suppliers and preparing and evaluation of bids.

 Supplier selection and evaluation is a process that can take considerable time and energy depending on the product or service.